ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part4.md

 ## Conclusion

 We have seen that many basic notions and constructions of (finite) group theory can be implemented in our TypeScript system.
-In fact, it is only a matter of exercise to also add all other constructions: normal subgroups, quotient groups, semi-direct products, automorphism groups, conjugation homomorphisms, conjugacy classes, group actions, and so on.
+It is only a matter of exercise to also add all other constructions: normal subgroups, quotient groups, semi-direct products, automorphism groups, conjugation homomorphisms, conjugacy classes, group actions, and so on.

 But let's leave it like that for now.
 Maybe I will add material to the [repository](https://github.com/ScriptRaccoon/group-theory-typescript) later, but this will not be discussed anymore in this blog.

 We have also discussed why the type system helps us during development to write the correct implementation.
 On the other hand, JavaScript, which all this compiles down to, is not very fast compared to other languages.
-So the system that we developed here will not be suitable for heavy computations with large groups.
+So the system that we developed here will not be suitable for heavy computations with large finite groups.

 This project showcases that an abstract mathematical theory can be modeled quite well with TypeScript, the most important concept being generic classes and their methods.
-Group theory is just an example, other theories can be implemented as well by using the same pattern.
+Group theory is just an example, other theories can be implemented as well using the same pattern.